jitinaware/splunk-gdi-hc-vault/README.md

     ex. $SPLUNK_HOME/etc/apps/vault-app-for-splunk/local/
 1. Modify inputs.conf and set:
-* the file paths to monitor
+* the file paths to monitor (set in previous steps)
 * hostname of the Vault server

-1. You may need to restart Splunk after making these changes.
+NOTE: You may need to restart Splunk after making these changes.

 Disclaimer: These example configuration files are provided AS-IS, with no warranty or support expressed or implied.